 The first stage in an adaptive catch share program is setting a pre-determined cycle length (one or more years), where fish are landed using annual allocation.
 During the cycle, fishing proceeds as it would during a non-adaptive catch share program, with harvest and transferability of allocation or shares allowed as set by the program's regulations.
 Some shareholders will harvest all of the allocation associated with their shares each year, while others will not.
 At the end of the first cycle, the reclamation process of an adaptive catch share program reclaims a percentage of shares from all shareholders.
 While shares are reclaimed from all shareholders, each shareholder has an opportunity to have a greater, smaller, or equal percentage of shares returned to them through the redistribution process.
-Reclaiming only a portion of the shares is intended to allow for the participants to form a business plan based on a known minimum amount of shares they would have for the next fishing year.
+Reclaiming only a portion of the shares is intended to allow for the participants to form a business plan based on a known minimum number of shares they would have for the next fishing year.
+The proportion of shares reclaimed each cycle can be set or progressive.
+During the redistribution process, the reclaimed shares are distributed to those accounts that landed fish during the cycle.
+Shares can be redistributed equally or proportionally among those participants with landings.
+Redistributing shares proportionally based on landings would result in those participants who landed a greater amount of fish receiving a greater amount of redistributed shares than those who landed less fish.
+Redistribution keeps the shares in the hands of those participants that are actively fishing the resource.